virmundi/NewDataForManagers/keyvaluestores.md

 What's special about Dynamo is its management.
 Since it is tightly coupled with the AWS infrastructure, a database owner can automate processes like adding a new node to the cluster on demand through a nice web interface.
 It is also inexpensive to spin up a cluster to kick the tires then kill it off.

 The API is more complex than the logical K-Vs we've discussed.
-Developers can query over an id.
-They can also scan over ids.
-This allows range searches.
+Developers can query by id.
+They can also scan over ids for searches.

-There are multiple implementations of the Amazon's paper that allow you get the similar features, but within your data center.
-Riak and Voldemort inspired by DynamoDB.
+There are multiple implementations of the Amazon's paper that allow you get the similar features, but within your data center like Riak and Voldemort..

 ### Redis
 The home page is http://redis.io/.